 Since winning a Harkness Fellowship, based at Harvard University in 1999, in addition to his journalism, Ray developed an impressive body of academic work and writing resulting in scientific articles in the Lancet, the New England Journal of Medicine, the Medical Journal of Australia, PLoS Medicine and the British Medical Journal, BMJ.

 Internationally recognized for his work on the business of medicine, Ray has often been interviewed by media globally, and invited to give presentations at universities, conferences and workshops around the world.
-He has published or broadcast material across many media outlets, including in The Australian, Crikey.com, The Conversation, The Byron Echo, ABC Radio National and The Saturday Paper.
+He has published or broadcast material across many media outlets, including in The Sydney Morning Herald, The Australian, Crikey.com, The Conversation, The Byron Echo, ABC Radio National and The Saturday Paper.

 The winner of awards for his investigative journalism, Ray’s 2005 book Selling Sickness was described in the New York Times as a “compelling case” and translated into a dozen languages.
 It was also a finalist in the Walkley Awards and short-listed for the Queensland Premier’s Award.
 His fourth book, Sex, Lies & Pharmaceuticals was released in late 2010 and generated widespread interest internationally.